 Travelling Foodie Favourites: Buttermilk Calamari, Crispy Skin Arctic Char

 Accolades: Bronze Winner in The Coast’s Best Of Halifax Reader’s Choice Awards: Best Restaurant (2016), You Gotta Eat Here (2015), Local Connections: Nova Scotia’s 25 BEST Local Eateries (2016)

 Owned by Chef Craig Flinn, 2 Doors Down is a casual urban restaurant offering seasonally-inspired and locally-sourced menu with local and international wines, craft beer, and original cocktails.
 Did you know?
 The restaurant is called 2 Doors Down because it is just two doors down from its sister restaurant Chives Canadian Bistro.

 2 Doors Down is actually made up of two locations: 2 Doors Down Food + Wine and 2 Doors Down Bar + Bites.
-Both reside in the main floor of the historic Halifax Mason Building and are just right across from each other.
+Both reside on the main floor of the historic Halifax Mason Building and are just right across from each other.
 I went for dinner at 2 Doors Down Food + Wine.

-My most favourite here was the Buttermilk Calamari, so much that I ordered a full order at the end of my meal, following the initial sampler size.
+My most favourite here was the Buttermilk Calamari, so much that I ordered a full order at the end of my meal, following the initial sample size.
 I love the choice of squid they use as they weren’t the thick squid rings, but the normal rings and tentacles – and I love the tentacles more than the rings.
 The squid was very fresh and had the squid taste I look for in calamari.
 The batter was light but crunchy.
 The red dragon sauce added a hint of sweet without overpowering the squid.